 We are a fairly informal group with a formal structure underpinning the way we operate.
 We have three teams – the Events Team, the Newsletter Team and the Coordinating Team.
+We have one committee, the General Committee, for discussing group matters.
+All meetings are open to members.
 We have a Treasurer and a Membership Secretary, and the various projects are each run by a Project Leader.
+We hold Annual General Meetings in the last quarter of the calendar year.
 The group has a Constitution and a range of policies, available to members and contacts for whom we hold personal details.
 These documents are listed below.
 Our Constitution and policies address our legal obligations and how we operate as a group.
 We also have a number of internal documents for the same reasons.
 Our Data Protection Policy is also available on this website on the Data Protection policy page.
 Risk assessments are done for all CVWG events.
 A CVWG event is defined as “a Cam Valley Wildlife Group Organised Activity in which the public and/or members are invited to partake”.

 CVWG Group events and activities

-Events and activities include walks, talks, hands-on conservation work, surveys, visits and trips, plus giving advice on wildlife matters, engaging with land use planning consultations and other planning matters and working with other groups.
-We hold an Annual General Meeting every November.
+Events and activities include walks, talks, hands-on conservation work, surveys, visits and trips, plus giving advice on wildlife matters, working with other organisations and bodies, and engaging with land use planning consultations and other planning matters.
 The newsletter and events programmes go out to members once a quarter.
-The most recent back copy of the newsletter is displayed on our Newsletters page and more back copies are available from there.
+The most recent back copy of the newsletter is displayed on our Newsletters page with more back copies available from there.
 The benefits of membership and how to join are set out on our Membership page.

 The villages in our area